usds/SME-QA-Website/pages/case-studies/hhs.md

 * IT Data Management Specialist
 * IT Policy and Planning Specialist

-The announcement closed on Saturday April 6th after receiving 167 applications.
+The announcement closed on Saturday April 6th after receiving 164 applications.
 Each application was reviewed by two Subject-Matter-Experts (SMEs).
 Any disagreements were then reviewed by a third SME before moving forward.

 The resume process is now complete for HHS and they are in the [interview phase](/hiring-phases/phone-assessment-interviews/).

+### Current statistics

+* Vacancies: 30
+* Staff: 9 SMEs, 1 HR Specialist
+* Applicants: 164
+* Assessments:
+    * 103 pass resume review
+    * 54 pass the first interview
+    * 35 pass the second interview